shawnscoding/uia-online-conf/README.md

 #### [Reference] - [Link To My Crontab library](https://www.npmjs.com/package/reactjs-crontab)
 [![demo photo](assets/crontab.png)](https://www.npmjs.com/package/reactjs-crontab)

-I realised building a crontab (scheduling jobs) is quite tedious and difficult to test.
-I knew such a function will be used many times in our projects and I wouldn't want to repeat the same implementation over and over again.
-This motivated me to modularise this functionality.
-And one thing led to another, I ended up creating a node open-source package out of it.
+I realised having a crontab (scheduling jobs) function in front-end is quite useful in many cases but very tedious to implement and test.
+I knew such a function will be used many times in our projects.
+I wouldn't want to repeat the same implementation.
+This motivated me to build a React library called reactjs-crontab to help myself and other devs who are having a similar problem.
+This pacakge allows you to easily schedule a job.
 There is an average of approximately 300 weekly downloads.

 ### 4. Learned how to optimize React app performance.